- What makes enrollment with Steele a first-rate service?

 - What kind of value does the Steele benefit counselor bring to the employee-employer relationship?

 These questions and more are ones our team is periodically asked by clients that are new to Steele enrollment services.
-To help answer these, we spoke with Customer Success Specialists Joe Lilley and Johana Losoya.
+To help answer these, we spoke with Enrollment Specialists Joe Lilley and Johana Losoya.
 As our resident benefit counselors, both Joe and Johana help drive the frontlines of Steele enrollments to further shorten the gap between employees and their benefits.

 Joe, Johana — thanks for joining us!
 To start off, would you mind explaining to us what a business gains from using Steele’s enrollment services?